seyitilkturk/PythonExercises/README.md

 * E001: Python program to interchange first and last elements in a list
 * E002: Python program to swap two elements in a list
 * E003: Get the Python Version
+* E004: Display the Current Date and Time